memfault/interrupt/_drafts/mcuboot-overview.md

 ```

 The original binary image is suffixed with Type-Length-Value (TLV) pairs.
 This is where information
 about how the image was signed and encrypted lives.
-Users can also add custom pairs if there is
+Users can also add custom information if there is
 other metadata they would like to add to an image.
 Using TLV pairs avoids the need to budget space
 for features not being used for a particular application and gives the end-user flexibility over the
 type of information included.